projectunic0rn/pub/content/blog/2019-08-30-contributing-part-iii-project-unicorn-web-site/index.md

   // This will query ALL the blog posts, create a page for the blog post index,
   // the individual blog posts, and the paginated blog post lists. const loadBlogPosts = new Promise((resolve, reject) => {
-    // this methods accepts a query string graphql(`
+    // this method accepts a query string graphql(`
       {
         allMarkdownRemark(